2024 Solar Incentives Guide for Franconia, VA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are generally handled by your state government.
-Once your solar system meets a certain threshold (generally a small amount of energy production), you can receive SRECs that can be sold to your utility company or other buyers.
+• Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are usually handled at the state level.
+Once your solar panel system meets a predetermined threshold (typically a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
 The money you receive from the sale is usually considered part of your taxable income.

 • Net Metering: You may be able to sign a net metering agreement with your Franconia utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
 Your utility company will then deduct this value from your utility bill each month.